TL;DR

 Zero-Day Exploit vs. Zero-Day Attack

-For example, an attacker might discover a flaw in a web browser’s code.
-The exploit would be the script or malware designed to use that flaw to bypass security controls, while the attack would be the deployment of that code to infect real-world targets.
+For example, if an attacker discovers a flaw in a web browser, the exploit would be the code designed to abuse that weakness.
+The attack would be the actual use of that code against real users or organizations.

-Zero-day exploits are extremely valuable in the cybercrime world – often sold on the dark web or used by nation-state groups to target specific industries or government agencies.
+Zero-day exploits are highly valuable in the cybercrime ecosystem and may be sold privately or used by threat groups to target businesses, government agencies, and critical infrastructure.

 How Does a Zero-Day Attack Work?